Structure of non-global logarithms with Cambridge/Aachen clustering: All-order treatment

 The four-loop C/A results are plotted alongside the corresponding four-loop $k_t$ results, MC outputs for anti-$k_t$ and $k_t$, and the Sudakov form factor in the right-hand side plots of Fig.~\ref{fig:NLLFormFactor} for both $R$ values.
 The anti-$k_t$ curve exhibits the largest peak shift and Sudakov peak height reduction, reaching up to $23\%$.
 This is followed by the four-loop curves for both $k_t$ and C/A, with the C/A distribution slightly lower than that of $k_t$, showing reductions of up to $8\%$ and $6\%$ for $R = 0.7$ and $R=1.0$, respectively.
 The all-orders MC result for $k_t$ performs best, with Sudakov peak height reductions of only about $6\%$ and $3\%$ for the two $R$ values, respectively.
 Since the C/A four-loop distribution performs slightly better than the corresponding $k_t$ distribution in minimising the overall impact of NGLs and CLs, we expect the all-orders result to perform better than that of $k_t$.

 It is worth noting that switching off the finite-$N_c$ corrections by setting $\CA = 2\CF$ in the four-loop NGLs coefficient for the C/A algorithm has no noticeable effect on the curves in Fig.~\ref{fig:NLLFormFactor}.
 This corresponds to the large-$N_c$ approximation, denoted by ``$lN_c$" in the plots.
+Such a curve should closely approximate the result from a leading--colour, NLL-accurate dipole shower, such as \texttt{Panscales} \cite{vanBeekveld:2023ivn}.